AviadHayumi/MySummaries/nodeJS.md

 quikcer than store in file,
 we dont have to search whole file to find tiny information

-sql vs no sql

-sql relates on tables.
+## SQL VS NO.SQL

+### SQL

-each row called record.
+- relates on tables, each row called record.

-you can relate between diffrent tables we have data schema (define how table will look like) each record has follow schema Data Relations (One-to-One , One-to-Many , Many-to-Many) sql means stractred query langugue (looks like english , SELECT * FROM users WHERE age > 28) vertical scaling. (scaling by adding more cpu,memory) limitations for lots read&write queires per secons
+- you can relate between different tables

+- we have data schema (define how table will look like) each record has follow schema Data Relations (One-to-One , One-to-Many , Many-to-Many)

-no-sql
+- SQL means Structured Query Language (looks like English , ```SELECT * FROM users WHERE age > 28)```

+- vertical scaling. (scaling by adding more cpu,memory)

+- limitations for lots read&write queries per seconds

+### NO.SQL

-you have db that store collections(=equivliant to table), each collection store document(equivliant to record) no sql doesnt have strict schema , we usally duplicates data. no data relations. horizontal scaling. (scaling by adding servers) great performance for mass read & write requests
+- you have db that store collections(=equivalent to table),
+- each collection store document(equivalent to record)
+- doesn't have strict schema , we usually duplicates data.
+- no data relations.
+- horizontal scaling. (scaling by adding servers)
+- great performance for mass read & write requests

 # MY SQL